Chocolate

 Kalaya

-A modern recreation of Mayan chocolate (Image 1)
+A modern recreation of Mayan chocolate.
+(Image 1)

-A pile of cacao shells (Image 2)
+A pile of cacao shells.
+(Image 2)

 The Mesoamericans considered chocolate the "food of the gods".
 It was used in religious rituals by being offered to deities.
 Chocolate was eaten during weddings and funerals as well.
 It was even used in human sacrifices, helping the victim transition into the afterlife.

 Although chocolate seems unimportant to us today, the historical significance is so much larger than that.
 The cacao seeds were used as coins, creating a system similar to the one we use today.
 Chocolate itself was used in marriages, symbolizing love and devotion.
 We do something similar today, giving chocolate on Valentine's day to show our love.
 This "gift of the Gods" was even used to find ancient Mesoamerican ruins.
-Researchers did tests on clay pots and found chocolate, allowing them to learn more about the culture of the archeological site.
+Researchers did tests on clay pots and found chocolate, allowing them to learn more about the culture of the archaeological site.
 Overall, chocolate contributes so much to history, and shouldn't be viewed as just a sweet food.

 INTERESTING LINKS

-The Mesoamerica project is a website from the university of Texas.
+The Mesoamerica project is a website from the University of Texas.
 It provides a plethora of information on the ancient civilizations of Mesoamerica.

 (Image 5)